Contact InformationKimberly Crealey Rouillier

 - The graduate will demonstrate the ability to modify physical therapy interventions within an established plan of care, or seek additional input from qualified personnel according to the level of care necessary, patient response or change in status.

 - The graduate will demonstrate critical thinking skills as demonstrated through sound clinical judgments and practices.

 - The graduate will demonstrate comprehensive, accurate, organized and timely written and verbal communication skills in the provision of patient care and related activities.

 - The graduate will utilize effective time management skills and good organizational skills in their role as a Physical Therapist Assistant.

-- The graduate will have the skills necessary to practice using an evidence based approach, and will recognize the value of such.
+- The graduate will demonstrate the skills necessary to use an evidence based approach to physical therapy management, and will recognize the value of such.

 - The graduate will understand the importance of maintaining an awareness of current trends in physical therapy, and will recognize the connection between promoting physical therapy, and involvement in the American Physical Therapy Association.